 Pharmacy Technician (PT) Training Program

-Pharmacy Technician is the perfect program for people who want to work with a pharmacist in a pharmacy setting.
-Our 9-month, fast-track Pharmacy Technician program prepares you to receive and fill prescriptions under the supervision of licensed pharmacists in settings that include hospitals, pharmacies, clinics, nursing homes and assisted living facilities, or pharmaceutical companies.
+Pharmacy Technician is the perfect program for individuals seeking opportunities in the pharmaceutical field.
+Our 9-month program prepares you to receive and fill prescriptions under the supervision of licensed pharmacists in settings that include hospitals, pharmacies, clinics, assisted living facilities, and pharmaceutical companies.

 - What is the Enrollment Process?